sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**], [**Undodgeable**]

-Effect: While sustained, a magnificent pagoda with 5 doors manifests around you.
+Effect: While sustained, a magnificent pagoda with 5 closed doors manifests around you.
 If at least one door is unopened, target a creature within range at the start of each of your turns.
 A door opens, and that creature is engulfed in flame, taking heat damage equal to 200 times the number of open doors and gaining the *ablaze* condition.
-While all 5 doors are open, multiply heat damage you deal from any source by 2.
+While all 5 doors are open, multiply heat damage you deal from any source by 5.

 [**END**]